Islamic Army in Iraq: Other activities

+On 22 November 2003, the Islamic Army in Iraq organized and videotaped a shoulder-fired surface-to-air missile attack on a DHL Airbus A300 leaving from Baghdad International Airport.

+On 27 October 2004, the Islamic Army in Iraq claimed responsibility for the assassination of Qussay Mehdi, a senior Iraqi diplomat, in Baghdad.

+On 15 April 2004, the Islamic Army in Iraq assassinated Khalil Naimi, first secretary of the Iranian Embassy in Baghdad.
+Naimi was accused of being a senior Iranian intelligence officer in charge of collecting information on the Iraqi "resistance".

 The Islamic Army in Iraq claimed responsibility for the 1 September 2004, assassination attempt against Iraqi politician Ahmed Chalabi, leader of the Iraqi National Congress, in which two of his bodyguards were killed, two were wounded and two went missing (the IAI admitted capturing one of Chalabi's bodyguards and executing the other), and Chalabi escaped unharmed.

+On 24 March 2005, the IAI claimed responsibility for a vehicle-borne improvised explosive device (VBIED) that detonated at a city entrance checkpoint in Ramadi.
+The attack killed 11 Iraqi police commandos and wounded 2 U.S. Marines and 2 Iraqi civilians.

-On 22 April 2005, the IAI released a video of their members killing a Bulgarian civilian contractor, who survived after the downing of his helicopter.
+On 22 April 2005, the IAI released a video of their members executing Lyubomir Kostov, a Bulgarian civilian contractor, who survived after the downing of his helicopter.
 He was helped to his feet and then shot with 27 rounds of ammunition.
 The group also claims to have shot down a commercial airliner in Iraq, although officials maintain the accident was caused by fog.
 The crash killed 34 people.

-In 2006, videos were released of their snipers killing coalition forces.
-The nom de guerre of the IAI sniper(s) is "Juba".
-These sniper videos were distributed for free to Iraqi citizens on CDs as part of a propaganda, recruiting campaign and as a means of waging psychological warfare on coalition forces.
-Islamic Army videos of attacks on US-led coalition forces were aired on the al-Zawraa TV channel, which is now banned in Iraq.
+In 2006, videos were released of their snipers killing Coalition forces.
+The alleged name of the IAI sniper is "Juba".
+These sniper videos were distributed for free to Iraqi citizens on CDs as part of a propaganda, recruiting campaign and as a means of waging psychological warfare on Coalition forces.
+Islamic Army videos of attacks on U.S.-led Coalition forces were aired on Al-Zawraa TV channel, which is now banned in Iraq.

+On 20 January 2007, the Islamic Army in Iraq claimed responsibility for shooting down U.S. military helicopter northeast of Baghdad, killing all 13 service members aboard.

-As of 2011 the group's content was distributed online by the Jihad Media Battalion (subtitled in English) and the Media Division of the Islamic Army in Iraq (subtitled in Arabic).
-These groups were considered distinct from al-Qaeda and the linked groups As-Sahab, Ansar Al-Mujahideen, and al-Fida Islamic Network and also distinct from GIMF, Islamic Media Center, and the media center of the Islamic Jihad Army.
+As of 2011, the group's content was distributed online by the Jihad Media Battalion (subtitled in English) and the Media Division of the Islamic Army in Iraq (subtitled in Arabic).
+These groups were considered distinct from al-Qaeda and the linked groups As-Sahab, Ansar ul-Mujahideen, and al-Fida Islamic Network and also distinct from the Global Islamic Media Front, Islamic Media Center, and the media center of the Islamic Jihad Army.

+In the beginning of 2014, however, the group was active in the anti-government violence in Anbar and Northern Iraq and after the outbreak of the War in Iraq (2013-17).
+Most of its fighters have renounced fighting against the Iraqi state, although some have joined ISIS.
+Islamic Army in Iraq has not claimed any attacks since late 2014.